 It really depends on how you like to work.
-The Bitbucket service allows you to make pull requests across forks or branches.
+Bitbucket allows you to make pull requests across forks or branches.
 You can review commits or use pull requests as your review mechanism.

 How do I add a repository to a team?

-Any individual account holder can create a repository in his or her individual account and name a team as the repository owner.
+Any individual account holder can create a repository and name a team as the repository owner.
 You only see the Owner option if your individual account is a member of a team.
 You can only select an Owner from teams where you hold membership and have permission to create repositories.
 For more information see, Create a repository.